benben/docker-fhem-arm/README.md

 # fhem-arm
-fhem docker images for arm architectures like the Raspberry Pi
+fhem docker image for arm architectures like the Raspberry Pi

 This is a build of fhem home automation running in docker and can build for arm architectures like the Raspberry Pi.